Town Centre Charrette & Community Action Plan

 The Community Action Plan

-The Dunblane Community Partnership has taken the information generated through the Charrette and the responses from the online survey and has put together a draft Community Action Plan to guide activity and partnership working and support our efforts to raise funding.
+Representatives of Dunblane Community Council, Dunblane Development Trust and Discover Dunblane took the information generated through the Charrette and the responses from the online survey and put together a draft Community Action Plan to guide activity and partnership working and support our efforts to raise funding.
 The draft Community Action plan has Five Themes and Ideas for future actions.
 A copy of the draft Community Action Plan can be found here

 1. A Vibrant and Sustainable Town Centre for People and Community Activity - concerned with the promotion of the town centre and its facilities.